francescosilvano/ReCo2/README.md

 ## Authors

-This statistical study has been performed by Francesco Silvano ([GitHub](https://github.com/francescosilvano)) and Giacomo Noghera ([GitHub](https://github.com/giacomonoghera)).
+This statistical study has been performed by ([Francesco Silvano](https://github.com/francescosilvano)) and ([Giacomo Noghera](https://github.com/giacomonoghera)).
 The data and libraries used belong to their respective owners.

 [^1]: https://ourworldindata.org
 [^2]: https://articles.outlier.org/pearson-correlation-coefficient